Timothy Koogle: Professional

 While still at Stanford, Koogle formed two businesses, an auto repair business that eventually specialized in making racing engines, and a mechanical design and prototyping firm that evolved into a company called Phase 2, which specialized in industrial robots.

 Koogle sold Phase 2 to Motorola in 1981, and later wound down his racing engine business.
 In 1983, Koogle went to work for Motorola.

-In 1992, Koogle became president of Litton Industry's Intermec division, replacing John W. Paxton.
+In 1992, Koogle became president of Litton Industries' Intermec division, replacing John W. Paxton.
 He concurrently served as a senior vice president of Western Atlas.

 After just over two years at Intermec, Koogle was approached by headhunter Alan Sabourin, who had been tasked by venture capitalist and Yahoo! director Michael Moritz to find a CEO for the new company.
 Koogle first met with Yahoo! founders Jerry Yang and David Filo in June 1995, and became CEO and president of the company in August, beating out a half-dozen other candidates for the job.